Skip to main content

 2. Enter your Databricks Server Hostname and SQL warehouse HTTP Path.

-3. Under Advanced Options, set Metric View BI Compatibility Mode to Enabled under Advanced configurations.
+3. Under Advanced Options, set Metric View BI Compatibility Mode to Enabled.

 How BI compatibility mode works